JiaruiTang/Data-Engineering-Zoomcamp-Practice/hw3/README.md

 ## Question 9

 > Write a SELECT count(*) query FROM the materialized table you created.
 How many bytes does it estimate will be read?
 Why?

+The estimated bytes is zero.

+Explanation: BigQuery automatically precomputes and caches metadata which includes the total number of rows in the dataset.
+Therefore, when running SELECT count(*) query from the regular/materialized table, **BigQuery retrieves the precomputed row count instead of scanning the entire table**.
+In this way, BigQuery efficiently prevents unnecessary data scans, resulting in 0 bytes processed.